kyma-incubator/compass/docs/architecture/labeling.md

 ## Use cases

+- Validating label values against JSON schema / type
+- Reading all label keys for tenant

 ## Terms
-There are few terms, which need to be defined, befor
+In this document there are few terms, which are used:

 **Label**